strawberry-graphql/strawberry-django/docs/guides/quick-start.md

 # Strawberry GraphQL Django extension

-This library provides toolset for GraphQL schema generation from Django models.
+This library provides a toolset for GraphQL schema generation from Django models.

 ## Installing the package